SohamRatnaparkhi/blogx/README.md

 * Run the command `docker compose up`.

 > **Note**: The `docker compose up` command will automatically set up the database.
 However, if it fails, please refer to the "*DB-Setup*" section for further instructions.

+#### b) Frontend setup

+Frontend is a Next.js 13.x application bootsrapped by `create-next-app`

+After cloning the project:

+* cd ./frontend
+* npm i
+* cp ./env.local.example ./env.local
+* npm run dev

+Navigate to http://localhost:3000 to access the frontend of this project.

 ### DB-Setup